 Finger limes have a fragrant aroma that complements their citrusy taste.
 The aroma can be quite pleasant and adds to the overall sensory experience when using them in culinary dishes.

 But what sets finger limes apart from other citrus fruits is their unique texture.
 The pulp of finger limes is made up of small, bead-like juice vesicles that resemble caviar.
+The individual pearls or vesicles inside the finger lime resemble tiny caviar beads, and they pop in your mouth when you bite down on them.
 When you bite into a finger lime, these tiny beads burst, releasing bursts of flavor and juice, making them a popular choice for garnishes, salads, and various culinary applications.

 Finger lime: nutritional values